-What’s your reason for leaving your job?
-The thought of a hiring manager asking you that question might cause you to cringe.
+The thought of a hiring manager inquiring about your reason for leaving a job might cause you to cringe.
 Even if the idea of moving on from your current role makes you feel elated, you may not be comfortable outlining your reasons for leaving a job to a potential employer.
 And that’s exactly why you should make sure you’re well-prepared to respond to this question.

-It’s one of those common but dicey interview questions — like “Why do you want to work here?” — that you don’t want to risk winging.
-Being able to clearly and succinctly explain why you want to start a new chapter in your career could help strengthen your chances of securing a new opportunity.
+It’s one of those common but dicey interview questions — like “Why do you want to work here?” — that you shouldn't risk winging.
+Being able to clearly and succinctly explain why you're looking to start a new chapter in your career could help strengthen your chances of securing a new opportunity.
 And being unable to offer a solid answer could plant a question mark in a hiring manager’s mind, making them wonder if you’re trying to be evasive, when you’re not.

 Here are some tips for how to discuss your reasons for leaving a job, an explanation of why employers ask about this and how not to answer this interview question: